 For thousands of years Chinese medicine has also linked the health of parents at the time of conception to the health of the baby.
 New research from the University of Adelaide has drawn the same conclusion.
 Following the recommendations in this article doesn’t just enhance fertility; it appears to improve the potential health of the baby as well.

 A supervised detox is a great way to support these self-help initiatives and will often kick start weight loss and naturally regulate hormones as well.
-Acupuncture and Chinese medicine are also helpful through their role in reducing the effects of stress on the body, enhancing the production of healthy sperm and regulating hormonal cycles.
-Acupuncture and Chinese herbal medicine can also treat some of the many other conditions that are also known to reduce fertility such as endometriosis and polycystic ovary syndrome.
+Acupuncture and Chinese medicine are also helpful through their role in reducing the effects of stress on the body and enhancing homeostasis.
 So the message is simple, when planning a family first work on your own health and wellbeing, and don’t delay too long because age matters.
-Ian, Stephen and Ruth are all able to help with lifestyle, health and and pregnancy planning.
+Ian, Stephen, Olivia and Ruth are all able to help with lifestyle, health and and pregnancy planning.